 For example, essays might consider:

-- Ways to improve training to lower risk to mission and improve safety
+- Ways to maximize training to lower risk to mission while improving morale and retention

 Open to enlisted personnel—active duty, reserve and retired--from any of the nation's sea services.

 - Essays must be no more than 1,500 words, excluding end notes and sources.
 Include word count on title page of the essay.